Governance

 If you’re interested in becoming a governor, here’s how the recruitment process works:

-Committees review policies, documents, and proposals in detail, tracking progress and activities throughout the year.
-Each committee reports its findings and actions to the Board at termly meetings.
+Each committee reviews policies, documents, and proposals in detail, tracking progress and activities throughout the year.
+They report their findings and recommended actions to the Board at termly meetings.

 Governor Committees